 - Place on a large platter.
 Enjoy with the white wine you cooked the moules in over the stovetop or a crisp Provençal rosé.
 Freshly made crusty artisan bread would be delicious to clean up any extra melted herb butter.

-~View more episode of The Simply Luxurious Kitchen here.
+~View more episodes of The Simply Luxurious Kitchen here.